ktbyte/processing-libraries/GUI-library/README.md

    }
    ```

    The `KTGUIEventAdapter` can be anonymous or concrete.

-   Here is an example of the anonymous adapter registered to the Button.
-This adapter will react for the particular event when this particular *Button* will have the `pressed` state.
-As a reaction, this adapter will set the *Title* of this particular Button to have the text "Pressed":
+Here is an example of the anonymous *adapter* registered to the Button.
+This *adapter* will react for the particular event when this particular *Button* will have the `pressed` state.
+In the below example, as a particular reaction, *adapter* will set the *Title* of this particular *Button* to have the text "Pressed":

    ```java
    KTGUI ktgui;